TAI CHI 1

 “I’m mesmerized by T’ai Chi.
 T’ai Chi has calmed me tremendously.
 I have observed a noticeable improvement since I started T’ai Chi a year ago.
 Thank you, Sensei, for being not only a patient and inspiring teacher but also a good human being.” – Jennifer Mirza, Executive Producer, Saeed Akhtar Mirza Productions

-Post has been submitted by
+The post has been submitted by:

-He is credited with introducing the original Chen-style T’ai Chi Chuan Practical Method.
-He has trained arduously and extensively in Chenjiagou village, the birthplace of T’ai Chi in China.
+He is credited with introducing the original Chen-style Tai Chi Chuan Practical Method.
+He has trained and in Chenjiagou village, the birthplace of Tai Chi in China.
 In recent times, his experience has gone even deeper.

-He has achieved the unique distinction of becoming the only Indian to successfully finish the advanced ‘The Full Time Training’ in China under the strict supervision Chen Zhonghua, the Standard-bearer of the Chen Style Tai Chi Chuan Practical Method.
+He has achieved the unique distinction of becoming the only Indian to successfully finish the advanced ‘The Full Time Training’ in China under the strict supervision of Chen Zhonghua, the Standard-bearer of the Chen Style Tai Chi Chuan Practical Method.

 Subscribe to our blog